Crisis Investing 101: Crashes Equate To Opportunity

 They know this information because they have utilised exactly the same strategy dating back to the Tulip bubble (and probably earlier).
 The idea is to create huge fantastic stories of the carnage that lies in store for the market the moment it starts to pull back.
 In doing so they sow the seeds of doubt into the masses and when the masses are in doubt, it is easy to trigger a stampede.

 Once the masses stampede logic goes out the window and panic takes over and the top players come in and purchase all the top stocks the masses are dumping for pennies on the dollar.
 Every Stock market crash is nothing but a repeat of groundhogs day over and over again.

 A Crisis is the secret code word for Opportunity:

 Look at this chart carefully; most will see disaster every time the Dow Jones pullback strongly.
-The would falsely classify this is a the end of the world but in reality is was nothing but a buying opportunity.
+They would falsely classify this as the end of the world but in reality, it was nothing but a buying opportunity.
 When Fiat ends, and nobody knows when that day will occur, we might have to change our mantra.
 Until that time, extremely strong corrections have to be viewed as buying opportunities.

 On a lighter note